NessimBenA/NessimBenA.github.io/index.md

 ## About Me

-Greetings, fellow cybernaut!
-I'm [Your Hacker Alias], a digital explorer navigating the vast realms of cyberspace.
-This terminal is my connection to the world, where I share my exploits in coding, security, and the digital underground.
+Hello Everyone, Welcome to my personal website where i share my thoughts, projects, and everything that i work on and find interesting.

 ## My Arsenal

-- Network Infiltration
-- Code Manipulation
+- Artificial Intelligence
-- Data Encryption
+- Data Manipulation
-- System Architecture
-- AI and Machine Learning
-- Cybersecurity
+- Computational fluid dynamics
+- (In development) Web Development

 ## Recent Transmissions